krobelus/rate-experiments/thesis.md

 after its introduction.
 Therefore it is virtually deleted from the proof, and the redundancy check is not performed.

-\paragraph{Core-first Unit Propagation} To keep the core small and reduce checking costs, core-first unit propagation was introduced [@Heule_2013].
-It works by doing unit propagation in two phases:
+\paragraph{Core-first Unit Propagation} To keep the core small and reduce checking costs, core-first unit propagation was introduced [@DBLP:conf/fmcad/HeuleHW13].
+It works by doing unit propagation in two alternating phases:

-1. Propagate using clauses already in the core.
+1. Propagate exhaustively using clauses already in the core.
-2. Examine non-core clauses:
-   - If there is some unit clause with an unassigned unit literal, propagate that and go to 1.
+2. If there is some non-core unit clause with an unassigned unit literal, add this literal to the trail and go to step 1, which will propagate this literal while only considering core clauses.
+Otherwise, terminate.
-   - Otherwise terminate.

 This results in a minimum of clauses being added to the core because whenever a falsified clause can be found without adding a new clause to the core it will